nmlakra/clustermole-py/README.md

 ## 📦 Installation

-For this version, you can install `clustermole_py` directly from GitHub using pip:
+For this version, you can install `clustermolepy` directly from GitHub using pip:

 ```bash
 pip install git+https://github.com/nmlakra/clustermole-py.git
 ```

-Once installed, you can import and use `clustermole_py` in your Python environment.
+Once installed, you can import and use `clustermolepy` in your Python environment.

 ## 🕹️ Quick Usage Example

-Here's a simplified example of how to use `clustermole_py` to annotate cell clusters.
+Here's a simplified example of how to use `clustermolepy` to annotate cell clusters.
 For a more detailed walkthrough, check out the Jupyter Notebook in the `examples` directory\!

 **(1) Prepare your single-cell data and perform clustering using Scanpy:**